NB: THE PILGRIMAGE IS NOW FULLY BOOKED. HOWEVER, YOU CAN STILL APPLY TO BE ON A WAITING LIST IN CASE OF SPACES BECOMING AVAILABLE AGAIN, THANK YOU.

 This is the burial place of an important Irish saint, St Ita, who has been named as the second most important female saint of Ireland after St Brigid and “the foster mother of the saints of Erin (=Ireland)”.
 Reportedly it is also the location where St Brendan was baptised in 484, interestingly by the Druid Convert and Bishop St Eric of Slane.

 Having remembered them and asked their intercession we continue our journey North for the better part of two hours until we arrive at Kilrush at around 11 am, waiting to take a boat to the island which is called Inis Cathaigh Island as well as Skattery Island.
 The ferry masters provide packed lunches for those who would like them, to take on the island for a picnic.
 We take the ferry to Skattery Island, to venerate St Senan and visit his early fifth century monastic settlement and holy well, and to have our picnic.
+Subject to the blessing of the bishop, Luke McInerney might then like to fill us in some more about the history of this location while we are there.

 Just under an hour will take us from Kilrush to our hotel for a late afternoon check -in, in the coastal town of Lahinch.
 Apart from Vladyka’s room, we have booked 10 Twin rooms, with breakfast.